turbot/steampipe-plugin-azure/docs/tables/azure_compute_virtual_machine_metric_cpu_utilization.md

 # Table: azure_compute_virtual_machine_metric_cpu_utilization

 GCP Monitoring Metrics provide data about the performance of your systems.
-The `azure_compute_virtual_machine_metric_cpu_utilization` table provides metric statistics at 5 minute intervals for the most recent 5 days.
+The `azure_compute_virtual_machine_metric_cpu_utilization` table provides metric statistics at 5 minute intervals for the most recent 1 year.

 ## Examples